 3. Dubai is the Largest Airport Hub in the Middle East

 For me personally, this is a huge plus.
 Having the largest airport hub in the Middle East provides easy access to countries not only within the Gulf, but well beyond.

 Dubai is Emirates Airline’s home base, as well as a smaller fleet called flyDubai.
 Centrally located, this airport hub can easily get you all around the world.
 While in Dubai, I’ve used their hub to access everywhere from Jordan to the USA to Serbia to Qatar.

 Daily flights to six of the seven continents can get you anywhere you want to go…. and often much quicker than from my home country the United States.

 You May Also Like: Is Dubai Worth Visiting?

 4. The Land Development is Unreal

-Love it or hate it, Dubai literally wants to shape the land into something impressive.
+Love it or hate it, Dubai literally shapes their own country into impressive shapes.
 Just take a look at the palm shaped island of Jumeirah, or the newer man-made islands built in the shape of the continents.
 It’s awe-inspiring to say the least.

-5. You Can Day Trip Into Abu Dhabi and Visit the “Real” Arabian Desert
+5. An Epic Day Trip to the “Real” Arabian Desert

 The Arabian Desert is a place ingrained so deep in my heart that I never tire of it.